Polish Citizenship Through Your Great-Grandparent

 Check if you may qualify

-The free eligibility check walks through all three generations of the chain — the qualifying ancestor's emigration period, Military Paradox applicability, each intermediate ancestor's naturalization and military service, and Kresy flags.
+The free eligibility check walks through all three generations of the chain — the qualifying ancestor's emigration period, Military Paradox applicability, each intermediate ancestor's naturalization history, and Kresy flags.
 Takes about 5 minutes for a great-grandparent claim.

 Not legal advice.
 This page describes Polish citizenship law in general terms based on publicly available legislation and Polish government sources.
 For guidance on your specific situation — especially three-generation chains — consult a licensed Polish immigration attorney.